SELab-2/OSOC-2/api.md

 **Arguments:**
  - `sessionkey:string` Your current session key.
  - Student ID is parsed from the URL.
  - `reply:string` The final reply.
-Should be one of `"yes"`, `"maybe"`, `"no"`.
+Should be one of `"YES"`, `"MAYBE"`, `"NO"`.
 Any other value results in an [Argument error](#argument-error).
 This value can be omitted, and if it is, the final reply is decided by majority vote (from the existing suggestions).

 **Description:** Confirms the reply to this student (yes/maybe/no).
 Does not modify the follow-up data in those endpoints.
 **Response:**